List of St. Elsewhere characters: Dr. Elliot Axelrod

 Axlerod first visited St. Eligius during an elective while finishing medical school, and later joined as a resident.
 Overweight and awkward, he had a difficult time initially, but eventually proved himself as capable and competent.
 Though the more senior residents found him to be annoying, he was eventually accepted, particularly bonding with Fiscus.
 Axlerod was one of the few at St. Eligius who were able to connect with ill-tempered patient Mrs. Hufnagel, to the point where she named him in her will.
 He briefly dated Helen Rosenthal's oldest daughter Marcie, though a series of events prevented their relationship from progressing.
 Axelrod suffered a heart attack and died after surgery towards the end of season 6.
 Axelrod's lack of respect was apparent when his colleagues could not even clear their schedules to plan a memorial service for him.
 Fiscus was the only resident who was shaken by Elliot's death.
 When the morgue attendant put a sandwich next to Elliot's corpse, the normally jovial Fiscus chastised him for his lack of sensitivity.

-Nurse Lucy Papandreo-Ehrlich

-Portrayed by Jennifer Savidge (recurring 1982–1986; series regular 1986–1988).

-Originally a minor character who appeared briefly in the operating room during the series' first episode, the sarcastic, street-smart Lucy was initially a nurse on a ward and was promoted to head nurse when Rosenthal moved to the ER during season 3.
-However, when Rosenthal decided she wanted to return to the ward, she and Lucy battled bitterly over the head nurse position and their differences of opinion over running of the ward (the two women had previously been on good terms).
-She sued Rosenthal after Rosenthal slapped her during a heated argument (the suit was later dropped).
-Papandreo's battle with Rosenthal continued until the final episode of the series.
-Though Lucy traded sarcastic barbs with Ehrlich whenever the chance presented itself, the two began dating and were eventually married during season 6.
-During later years of the series, Papandreo became much like Dr. Craig in her harsh and judgmental attitude towards others with whom she disagreed.